khoan1/powershell-scripts/README.md

 # PowerShell Scripts
 This repository contains a collection of scripts designed to automate common system administration tasks.
-The scripts are written in PowerShell and can be used on Windows environments.
-The scripts are grouped by functionality, including Active Directory (AD), Domain Name System (DNS), Dynamic Host Configuration Protocol (DHCP), and general Client-side tasks.
+The scripts are written in PowerShell and intended for use in Windows environments.
+They are grouped by functionality, including Active Directory (AD), Domain Name System (DNS), Dynamic Host Configuration Protocol (DHCP), and general client-side tasks.
 Each folder contains scripts designed for specific sysadmin use cases.

 • AD – Scripts related to Active Directory (user management, OU structure, logon policies).